joetanx/joetanx.github.io/cv.md

 ## 3.3.
 Solutions Consultant • BIT Solution
 ### _July 2016 → April 2017_

-#### Solution win highlights

 #### Enterprise storage and data protection solution for a Singapore telco

-- Designed the storage and backup backend architecture to satisfy multi-site requirements across over 10 datacenters
+- Designed the storage and backup backend architecture to satisfy multi-site requirements across 11 datacenters
 - Orchestrated the migration of over 1,000 servers to the new backend

 #### Endpoint security deployment for a Singapore telco